Chinatown, San Francisco

-The Chinatown, centered on Grant Avenue and Stockton Street in San Francisco, California, is the oldest Chinatown in North America and one of the largest Chinese enclaves outside Asia.
+The Chinatown, centered on Grant Avenue and Stockton Street in San Francisco, California, is the oldest Chinatown in North America and is one of the largest Chinese enclaves outside Asia.
 It is also the oldest and largest of the four notable Chinese enclaves within San Francisco.
 Since its establishment in the early 1850s, it has been important and influential in the history and culture of ethnic Chinese immigrants in North America.
 Chinatown is an enclave that has retained its own customs, languages, places of worship, social clubs, and identity.
+San Francisco's Chinatown is also a major tourist attraction, drawing more visitors annually than the Golden Gate Bridge (as of 2013).

 The Chinatown district is primarily Cantonese and Taishanese-speaking, both dialects originating in southern China.
 Most Chinatown residents have origins in Guangdong Province and Hong Kong, with some Mandarin-speaking residents from Taiwan and central and Northern China, although lesser in comparison to Cantonese-speaking people, despite Cantonese being a minority language amongst people in China and ethnically Chinese people in Asia.

 There are two hospitals, several parks and squares, numerous churches, a post office, and other infrastructure.
 Recent immigrants, many of whom are elderly, opt to live in Chinatown because of the availability of affordable housing and their familiarity with the culture.
-Due to a combination of factors, some more broad-based related to difficult circumstances for San Francisco itself, while other factors are more specific to this neighborhood, San Francisco's Chinatown faces a struggle for survival.

 Geography and location

 Washington Street in Chinatown with Transamerica Pyramid in the background.

 Officially, Chinatown is located in downtown San Francisco, covers 24 square blocks, and overlaps five postal ZIP Codes (94108, 94133, 94111, 94102, and 94109).
 It is within an area of roughly 1/2 mi long (north to south) by 1/4 mi wide (east to west) with the current boundaries being, approximately, Kearny Street in the east, Broadway in the north, Powell in the west, and Bush Street in the south.
-Owing to a combination of multifactorial issues, some more generally tied to socioeconomic difficulties afflicting downtown San Francisco itself, while other factors are more specific to this neighborhood, San Francisco's Chinatown faces a struggle for survival and is shrinking.